ChemFM as a Scaling Law Guided Foundation Model Pre-trained on Informative Chemicals: Methods

 \subsection{Evaluation details for conditional generation}

 Our evaluation followed the setup of MolGPT to ensure a fair comparison.
-For property-based generation (GuacaMol dataset), we evaluated $8$ distinct property combinations.
+For property-based generation (GuacaMol dataset), we evaluated $8$ distinct property combinations {and compared performance with both cRNN~\cite{crnn} and MolGPT}.
 For each combination, multiple sample points (representing specific property values) were tested, and for each point, we generated $\num{10000}$ molecules with the temperature setting to $1.0$.
-The distribution of the generated molecules' properties across sample points for each combination is presented in Extended Data Fig.~\ref{fig:rst_mol_gen_prop_dist_1d}.
+The distribution of the generated molecules' properties across sample points for each combination is presented in Supplementary Fig.~\ref{fig:rst_mol_gen_prop_dist_1d}.
 To assess the basic generation capabilities of the models, we reported the validity, uniqueness, and novelty scores for each property combination.
 Additionally, to evaluate how well the model adheres to the property conditions, we computed the mean absolute deviation (MAD) between the conditioned property and the computed property.
-These results are summarized and compared with MolGPT in Table~\ref{table:rst_condition_generation}.
+These results are summarized and compared with {cRNN and} MolGPT in Supplementary Table~\ref{table:result_conditional_generation_full}. { The MolGPT results were obtained by re-running the published checkpoints, while cRNN results are based on our reimplementation and training using the published code, since the original paper did not perform the same experiments as conducted here.}

+{ To demonstrate that pre-training benefits conditional molecular generation tasks, we additionally trained a randomly initialized ChemFM-3B model for this task.
+During these experiments, we observed that the model without pre-training was unstable to train and often diverged, producing almost entirely invalid molecules.
+After hyperparameter tuning, we were able to obtain a trained model and report the results in Supplementary Table~\ref{table:result_conditional_generation_full}.
+The results indicate that simply increasing model size does not yield performance improvements; in fact, the randomly initialized ChemFM-3B often performs worse than the much smaller MolGPT model.
+These findings confirm that pre-training is crucial for effective conditional molecular generation. }

+Instead of computing the novelty, and uniqueness scores against on the valid generated molecules, we compute these scores against the total number of generations.
+This is due to the fact that the standard uniqueness and novelty computation cannot effectively reflect model performance when validity is low.
+For example, assuming two models generating $\num{10000}$ molecules each, one generates $\num{5000}$ unique molecules out of $\num{9000}$ valid, while the other generates $\num{5300}$ unique molecules out of $\num{9800}$ valid.
+Although the second model exhibits better uniqueness performance, calculating uniqueness as a ratio would yield $0.56$ for the first model ($\num{5000} / \num{9000}$) and $0.54$ for the second ($\num{5300} / \num{9800}$).